-Mr. Robbins advises clients on a range of litigation matters, including civil False Claims Act defense, claims, requests for equitable adjustment, whistleblower reprisal defense and prime/sub disputes.
-He also handles matters involving high-stakes, complex internal investigations, strategic transactions, mandatory disclosures, claims, trade secrets litigation, ethics/compliance, conflicts of interest, fraud and public corruption defense, bid protests, General Services Administration (GSA) Schedule contracting, Procurement Integrity Act, Anti-Kickback Act, and suspension and debarment.
+Mr. Robbins advises clients on a range of litigation matters, including civil False Claims Act defense, claims, requests for equitable adjustment, whistleblower reprisal defense, and prime/sub disputes.
+He also handles matters involving high-stakes, complex internal investigations, mandatory disclosures, claims, trade secrets litigation, ethics/compliance, conflicts of interest, fraud and public corruption defense, bid protests, General Services Administration (GSA) Schedule contracting, Procurement Integrity Act, Anti-Kickback Act, and suspension and debarment.

 Mr. Robbins is a former Air Force General Counsel’s office senior lawyer where he ran the global Air Force’s Procurement Fraud Remedies Office and served as acting Suspending and Debarring Official and Deputy General Counsel (Contractor Responsibility).
 Mr. Robbins advised Air Force, Defense, and Intelligence Community senior leaders on a wide range of acquisition issues.
 During his tenure, he and his teams were responsible for approximately 1,000 fraud cases and 600 suspension/debarment cases per year.
-Mr. Robbins also co-ran the Department of Defense Procurement Fraud Working Group, a collection of agents, lawyers, auditors and acquisition officials who gathered monthly to discuss best practices and set standards, with an intense focus on False Claims Act matters.
+Mr. Robbins also co-ran the Department of Defense Procurement Fraud Working Group, a collection of agents, lawyers, auditors, and acquisition officials who gathered monthly to discuss best practices and set standards, with an intense focus on False Claims Act matters.
 He was also a member of the Interagency Suspension and Debarment Committee.
 These two committees coordinated the operations of the government’s procurement and grant fraud organization, setting practices that remain in use today.

-Mr. Robbins frequently speaks and publishes on government contracts topics, including in Thomson Reuters Government Contracts Year in Review.
-He is the primary author and editor of the ABA Publications peer reviewed book, The Procurement Fraud Guidebook: System, Stakeholders, and Response Strategies.
+Mr. Robbins frequently speaks and publishes on government contracts topics, including in Thomson Reuters Government Contracts Year in Review.& He is the primary author and editor of the ABA Publications peer-reviewed book, The Procurement Fraud Guidebook: System, Stakeholders, and Response Strategies.

 Mr. Robbins earned his BA from Yale University and received his JD and MBA from the University of Maryland.